 What's the best TV brand?
-When you're on the hunt for one of the best TVs for you, LG, Samsung and Sony stand out as top brands among the many options you have to choose from.
+When you're hunting for the best TVs for you, LG, Samsung and Sony stand out as top brands among the many options you have to choose from.
 But knowing what makes one TV or brand better than another can be confusing.
 But finding the brand that best fits what you want can help, whether you want smart functions, picture enhancements or just something that works with the stuff you already own.

 We test dozens of TVs every year, from the top premium models to the most affordable budget systems, and the differences between the best TV brands and the worst can be huge.
 The brand name on a new TV can tell you what sort of smart features it offers, what technologies are inside and even how reliable the set will be over time.

 There are plenty of TV brands out there, but when it comes to which is best, it's LG vs. Samsung vs. Sony.
 Each brand offers a unique ecosystem of products and services, and focuses on different aspects of the smart TV experience, making them better-suited to specific uses and needs.
 Keeping in mind that each model of TV will have its own unique blend of strengths and weaknesses, which we highlight in our in-depth testing and reviews, here's how the three best TV brands stack up.